Alxit0/41549_HCI_LogBookTemplate/stage2_requirements/personas/persona2_template.md

 ## Goals & Needs
 [Explain what the persona wants to achieve in their personal or professional life.
 What are their aspirations?
 What problems are they trying to solve?]

-- Fazer uma lista de compras de forma rápida, priorizando o supermercado mais próximo
+- Fazer uma lista de compras de forma rápida
+- Saber qual o supermercado recomendado priorizando proximidade
 - Ver listas que ele fez anteriormente reutilizando (guardando ou não)
 - Ir às compras usando a lista e marcando os produtos que já comprou